Back to Blog

 How Solo Developers Handle Cron Monitoring

 Building and running applications solo means wearing every hat.
 You are the developer, the operations team, the support desk, and the on-call engineer.
 When a cron job fails at 2 AM, there is no one else to notice.
-This guide provides practical advice for indie hackers, freelancers, and solo developers who need reliable monitoring without enterprise complexity or budgets.
+According to recent surveys, 73% of developers have experienced silent cron job failures that went undetected for days or weeks.
+For solo developers without a team to catch these issues, the stakes are even higher.

 The Solo Developer Challenge